Implantable Contact Lenses

 Your surgeon, a well experienced fellowship-trained consultant will evaluate your eyes and evaluate the test results and come to a final decision.
 The consultant will inform you about your suitability what is involved and what to expect and also provide you with an informed consent.

-If you are lucky enough to be suitable for Implantable Contact Lens surgery and wish to proceed, you will need to confirm a date and pay a deposit for the lenses which will have to be ordered from the manufacturer Staar Inc. in Switzerland.
+If you are lucky enough to be suitable for Implantable Collamer Lens surgery and wish to proceed, you will need to confirm a date and pay a deposit for the lenses which will have to be ordered from the manufacturer Staar Inc. in Switzerland.
 If you have astigmatism or keratoconus, special bespoke lenses may have to be made for you and these can take about 6 weeks to manufacture (sometimes longer depending on the prescription).

 The Procedure